jmkhael/blog-pinger/url_ping_node/README.md

-This sample Python function will connect to a URL over HTTP and return the status code, or give a timeout error.
+This sample function will connect to a URL over HTTP and return the status code, or give a timeout error.

 Happy path:
 ```